ChaosData/libshambles/README.md

 $ ruby hook.rb /tmp/shambles/shambles_sock root
 ```

-Next, try using a plaintext TCP connection that will match both the bpf filter
+Next, make a plaintext TCP connection from a host behind the one running
-and search regex passed to the `scan` daemon, and observe that your python code
+the sample tools (and out to a remote host) that will match both the bpf filter
-will intercept the connection and read and write whatever your wanted to either
+and search regex passed to the `scan` daemon.
+Observe that your code will
-side of the stream.
+hook the connection and read and write to both the local client and remote host.

 # Dependencies